'We did it': Crouser's gold a tribute to his fallen grandpa | Sports-Games

 - Japan

-Ryan Crouser wrote the note, stuck it in his backpack, and brought it out to the field just in case.
+Ryan Crouser wrote the note and brought it to the stadium just in case.

 ''Grandpa.
 We did it.
 2020 Olympic champion!'' it said.